Chikayo-k/the-hair-experts/README.md

 Sending email to our customers also increases our website’s traffic and leads to calls to action.
 We will use facebook posts to increase subscribers.

+## Project Structure ##

+The project will consists of 17 amount of pages:

+- The home page
+- The product page
+- The add item page
+- The details page
+- The edit item page
+- The checkout page
+- The checkout success page
+- The shopping bag page
+- The newsletter page
+- The newsletter success page
+- The newsletter fail page
+- The login page
+- The logout page
+- The profile page
+- The news page
+- The news add page
+- The news edit page

 ## User Experience (UX) ##

 ### Navigation bar ###